The UK Government have approved three Covid-19 vaccines that are now being used in the UK:

 - How effective is the vaccine in people currently having treatment for ovarian cancer?

-If you have a diagnosis of ovarian cancer you may currently be having chemotherapy or taking targeted treatments like poly-ADP ribose polymerase inhibitors (PARP inhibitors).
-These two types of treatment can lower your immune system (the system in your body that helps you fight infection).
+If you have a diagnosis of ovarian cancer you may currently be having treatment that can lower your immune system (the system in your body that helps you fight infection).
 This is called being immunocompromised.
 Because of this, people receiving these treatments are considered clinically extremely vulnerable (more at risk of the effects of Covid-19).

 A number of clinical trials (research studies into new drugs) have shown results that this vaccine is both safe and effective.
 However, it’s possible that those who are immunocompromised may not get full protection from the vaccine.
 This is because the vaccine requires your immune system to be working at certain level to build up a full response to them.
 But it's believed that the level of protection is still high enough to be useful to people with ovarian cancer.